 Define a DNS zone for which dnsmasq acts as authoritative server.
 Locally defined DNS records which are in the domain

-will be served, except that A and AAAA records must be in one of the
+will be served.
+If subnet(s) are given, A and AAAA records must be in one of the

 ipv6.arpa domains which are served for reverse-DNS queries.
-For IPv4
+If not

-subnets, the prefix length is limited to the values 8, 16 or 24.
+For IPv4 subnets, the prefix length should be have the value 8, 16 or 24